-Over the weekend, there was tweet about how the safety provision of Squash clubs will change, once the first phase of COVID-19 lockdown restrictions is no longer in place and a strong emphasis of improving the member safety provision on/off the Squash court.
+Over the weekend, there was a tweet about how the safety provision of Squash clubs will change, once the first phase of COVID-19 lockdown restrictions is no longer in place and a strong emphasis on improving the member safety provision on/off the Squash court.

-From the debate, the discussion about financial impact of the pandemic on the independent Squash clubs, was something that made me think the owners of most independent Squash clubs, will need to prioritise if they operate other business it could be mean they limited finance resources to make their facility safe.
+From the debate, the discussion about the financial impact of the pandemic on the independent Squash clubs was something that made me think the owners of most independent Squash clubs, will need to prioritise if they operate other businesses which could mean they limited financial resources to make their facility safe.

-If this pandemic had occurred, but not to the level of total lockdown, this team were precise, there would be already lengthy discussions with General Managers on making clubs safe, thus impede on the resources.
+If this pandemic had occurred, but not to the level of total lockdown, this team were precise, there would be already lengthy discussions with General Managers on making clubs safe, thus not impeding on the club’s resources.

 When I worked at their health & squash club in Windsor, as Health & Safety Coordinator/Duty Manager, my daily remit each day was doing health & safety audits – with particular emphasis on ensuring the five Squash courts were up to a good health & safety standard.

-This experience was beneficial, when I moved to my senior role with an independent leisure club operator and introduced a similar type health & safety management protocol for the owners, which they kept even after I left and utilised until the day they closed.
+This experience was beneficial when I moved to my senior role with an independent leisure club operator and introduced a similar type of health & safety management protocol for the owners, which they kept even after I left and utilised until the day they closed.

-Given the hygiene factor of COVID-19 alongside with regulatory health & safety requirements of clubs, there could be high cost implications for the independent Squash clubs, who do not the expertise or cash reserves to the make the club safe.
+Given the hygiene factor of COVID-19 alongside regulatory health & safety requirements of clubs, there could be high-cost implications for the independent Squash clubs, which do not the expertise or cash reserves to make the club safe.

 Some venues, with both fitness and squash provision, may incur a risk of losing members, as their fitness suite provision will require social distancing.

-For those non-affiliated with England Squash should consider for improving member safety on & off the courts:
+Those non-affiliated with England Squash should consider improving member safety on & off the courts:

-- Place sanitizer outside the courts for members to before and after a Squash game
+- Place sanitizer outside the courts for members before and after a Squash game

-- Seek advice from the company who installed the air-conditioning on how conduct regular checks of the air-conditioning vents to ensure are clear from outside vermin and agree a fee for making they maintaining them.
+- Seek advice from the company who installed the air-conditioning on how to conduct regular checks of the air-conditioning vents to ensure are clear from outside vermin and agree on a fee for making maintaining them.

-- Instruct attendants clean the court windows within 5mins after the game has finished
+- Instruct attendants to clean the court windows within 5mins after the game has finished

 - Should a member look unwell or sneeze on the court – check their temperature check; yes, this may not be a part of normal first aid but this could make a difference whether they have symptoms of the coronavirus.